 Emergency Home Repairs — Tucson and Pima County

-This program provides for repairs such as roof repair, heating and cooling repairs and replacements, gas, water and drain plumbing, electrical repairs, doors and windows, and water heaters.
+This program provides for heating and cooling repairs and replacements, gas, water and drain plumbing, electrical repairs, doors and windows (broken) replacement, and water heaters.
 Site-built homes, town houses, condominiums, and mobile homes are eligible, as long as they are owner-occupied.

 Adaptive construction / Safety equipment — Tucson and Pima County